JetBrains/kotlin-web-site/docs/topics/gradle.md

 You can use the `kotlin-test` dependency in any shared or platform-specific source set as well.

-For Kotlin/JVM Gradle uses JUnit 4 by default; therefore, the `kotlin("test")` dependency resolves to the variant for JUnit 4, namely `kotlin-test-junit`.
+For Kotlin/JVM, Gradle uses JUnit 4 by default.
+Therefore, the `kotlin("test")` dependency resolves to the variant for JUnit 4, namely `kotlin-test-junit`.

 You can choose JUnit 5 or TestNG by calling